 7.6.1 What activities does your state/territory fund with CCDF quality funds to facilitate child care providers' compliance with state/territory health and safety requirements?
 These requirements may be related to inspections, monitoring, training, compliance with health and safety standards, and with state/territory licensing standards as outlined in Section 5.
+Describe:

 Through a competitive bidding process the OEC awarded contracts for Quality Improvement Supports to assist providers in achieving compliance with state standards for licensing, accreditation, state funded program requirements and federal subsidy.
 These contracted activities include NAEYC Accreditation Support; Quality Assurance and Technical Assistance Provider Support; Implementation of Standards, Curriculum & Assessment Support; Environment Rating Scales Capacity Building; Trauma Informed Practice; Early Childhood Teacher Credential (ECTC) Individual Review Route; Fiscal and Business Management; Adult Learning In-Service Training; and Core Knowledge and Competency (CKC) Technical Assistance and Reflection Tools Support.
 CT funds training and professional development that assists providers with ongoing compliance and improvement.
 Trainings include Provider Orientation Training (POP) for Care4Kids providers which covers the requisite child development topics and Medication Administration training.
 The OEC has contracted to provide free online training and resources for state-funded and Care4Kids providers and plans to offer more broadly to all providers to ensure they are trained in high-quality health and safety practices.
 The OEC funded an extensive video library developed in partnership with Eastern CT State University to support trainings and coaching aligned to the CT ELDS.
 The e-clips series provides early childhood professionals with tips and ideas they can implement in their own programs.
 Each e-clip features an early childhood expert describing how to use the latest research to enhance children's learning.
 Interviews with providers and footage from programs illustrate how providers can put theory into practice and capture authentic early childhood learning experiences.
 Supplementing each e-clip are suggested readings, additional on-line resources, and discussion questions to support conversations within instructional teams or in staff meetings.
 Several of the videos offer insights into support in healthy child development.
 The OEC offers these videos free of charge online.
 The OEC has purchased free accounts for providers statewide to the Childcare Education Institute (CCEI) online course catalog.
 There are over 100 courses online available free of charge, many of which offer insights into supporting children's development and are translated into other languages.
 CT funds the early childhood shared resources website, ctSHARES, which provides access to a library of information, resources, forms and documents to support program quality and help reduce the burden and cost of creation of materials needed by all programs.

-7.6.2 Does the state/territory provide financial assistance to support child care providers in complying with minimum health and safety requirements?
+7.6.2 complying with minimum health and safety requirements?

 □ No

-Yes.
+☑ Yes.
 If yes, which types of providers can access this financial assistance?

-✓ Licensed CCDF providers
+☑ a.
+Licensed CCDF providers

-✓ Licensed non-CCDF providers
+⋈ b.
+Licensed non-CCDF providers

-✓ License-exempt CCDF providers
+☑ c.
+License-exempt CCDF providers

-Cother Other

-Describe:

-NA
+☐ d.
+Other.
+Describe: Click or tap here to enter text.

-7.6.3 Describe the measurable indicators of progress relevant to subsection 7.6 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures.
+- 7.6.3 Describe the measurable indicators of progress relevant to subsection 7.6 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures.
+Through competitive bidding process the OEC awarded contracts for Quality Improvement Supports to assist in the building of our quality improvement system.